Posted by: Chris Bird, CFP®

-Do your taxes correctly and ethically— just like you conduct your business in your real estate practice.
+Do your taxes correctly and ethically— just like you conduct your business in your real estate practice (remember, honesty and integratiy are among the top 10 traits needed to success in real estate).
 Even though the IRS audit rate has significantly decreased, unreported income found in an audit can result in fraud charges and possibly end your career.
 I have been contacted numerous times over the years by REALTORS® who have had severe problems with the IRS over unreported income or significant overstatement of deductions.

 3. Check and double check that you are not missing legitimate deductions.